YottaDB/YDBDoc/ProgrammersGuide/errproc.rst

    SET $ECODE=",U13-User defined error trap,"

 .. note::
    The value of $ECODE provides information about errors that have occurred since the last time it was reset to an empty string.
 In addition to the information in this variable, more detailed information can be obtained from the intrinsic function $STACK.
-For more information, see the section on “$STack()”.
+For more information, see the section on "$STack()".

 ++++++++++++++++++
 $ZSTATUS Content